egpbos/shico-paper/draft1.md

 # Data driven measure of convergence for word embeddings
-C. Martinez-Ortiz, J. Attema, [add your name here]
+C. Martinez-Ortiz, J. Attema, E.G.P.
+Bos [add your name here]

 ## Abstract
 Word embeddings have been used in a wide range of applications.
 It is generally agreed that training a word embedding requires a significant amount of data, however it is never entirely clear how much data is enough for the word embedding to capture the semantic structure of the language it is being trained with.
 Specific tests, based on word analogies, have been used to decide when a word embedding has captured enough of the language structure to be considered meaningful.
 However this approach has several issues, amongst others the language specificity of such tests.